Mountain pygmy owl

-The mountain pygmy owl (Glaucidium gnoma) is a small species of owl from the family Strigidae.
+The mountain pygmy owl (Glaucidium gnoma), or northern pygmy owl, is a small species of owl from the family Strigidae.
 They reside throughout southern Arizona, New Mexico and Mexico.

 There is current taxonomic debate regarding its classification as an independent species or subspecies from that of the northern pygmy owl.
-Similar plumage colour and different vocal patterns are the primary characteristics fuelling this confusion.
+Similar plumage color and different vocal patterns are the primary characteristics fueling this confusion.

 The mountain pygmy owl hunts for small mammals and insects during the day from its high perches in pine-forested mountains, at elevations of 1,500 to 3,500 m.
 Breeding occurs once the female has chosen the appropriate cavity to form her nest.
 The female mountain pygmy owl will lay eggs between May and June.
-Owlets will leave their nests 23-30 days, after hatching.
+Owlets will leave their nests 23–30 days, after hatching.
 Although the International Union for Conservation of Nature (IUCN), has ranked this species as least concern, the increase in deforestation could impact the future population.

 Taxonomy

 The taxonomy of the pygmy owl genus, (Glaucidium), remains disputed amongst taxonomic authorities.
-The International Ornithologists' Union, considers the mountain pygmy owl (Glaucidium gnoma) to be a separate species from the Northern pygmy owl (Glaucidium californicum).
-Whereas, the American Ornithological Society has amalgamated the mountain, Guatemalan (Glaucidium cobanense), Baja (Glaucidium hoskinsi) and northern pygmy owl, as the same species (conspecific) and classifies them all under Glaucidium gnoma and further categorizes them into respective subspecies.
+The International Ornithologists' Union, considers the mountain pygmy owl (G. gnoma) to be a separate species from the Northern pygmy owl (G. californicum).
+Whereas, the American Ornithological Society has amalgamated the mountain, Guatemalan (G. cobanense), Baja (G. hoskinsi) and northern pygmy owl, as the same species (conspecific) and classifies them all under G. gnoma and further categorizes them into respective subspecies.
 This northern pygmy owl complex ranges from North America to Central America.
 However, individuals inhabiting these regions demonstrate unique vocal patterns, indicating distinct species and population distribution.
-Although more research is required, genetic sequencing based on cytochrome b and nuclear markers suggests that Glaucidium gnoma and Glaucidium californicum are not conspecific.
+Although more research is required, genetic sequencing based on cytochrome b and nuclear markers suggests that G. gnoma and G. californicum are not conspecific.